-Rich, creamy vanilla cheesecake with a graham cracker crust in a fun heart shape.
-I topped my Pressure Cooker Heart Shaped Cheesecake with a sweet triple berry sauce.
-A perfect dessert to share with your Valentine.
+A heart shaped cheesecake is the perfect Valentine’s Day dessert!
+Rich, creamy vanilla cheesecake with a graham cracker crust, in a fun heart shape.
+This decadent cheesecake is topped with a sweet triple berry sauce.
+One of the best pressure cooker cheesecake recipes that you can make for your Valentine.

 Recently, several people in the Instant Pot Facebook Community Group posted cute little heart shaped springform pans they bought at Target.
 Since Valentine’s Day is right around the corner, I couldn’t resist buying some too.